westerlin/littlebigadventure/README.md

 Here we define an item - a rusty sword which is code _e2_ in game (see e2.json file).
 Per default all objects can be:

  * _examined_: Which basically displays items description (which includes its current state and possible items it contains)
- * _taken_: which moves item to players inventory (maybe at some point depending on room etc.)
+ * _taken_: Which moves the item to players inventory (however can be overridden in items own commands etc.)

-In this example we also define a command specific for the sword - namely __sharpen__ There are som prerequisites for doing this action.
+In this example we also define a command which is specific for the sword - namely __sharpen__ There are som prerequisites for doing this action.
 The player has to be equipped (currently the engine does not distinquish between equipped and inventory) with a sharpening stone (an item in its own right defined in code _e8_).
-So the play er writes:
+So the player writes:

-`What is your bidding, Sire? sharpen rusty sword  `
+`> What is your bidding, Sire? sharpen rusty sword`

 If the player does not have the sharpening stone then the engine replies:

-`You cannot with your bare hands  `
+` > You cannot with your bare hands  ` (failtext)

 Which is defined in the failtext for the associated prerequisite.
 If the player has the sharpening stone the engine replies:

-`You sharpen that sword some  `
+`> You sharpen that sword some  ` (textresponse)

  And the rusty sword changes state to _sharpened_ which can be confirmed if the sword is inspected.